 On October 26, Tresham’s brother-in-law, Lord Monteagle, received an anonymous letter warning him not to attend the opening of Parliament.
 The letter was passed to the King and the authorities searched the cellars of the Palace of Westminster.
 The gunpowder was discovered and the plot foiled.

 Guy Fawkes, who had been given the responsibility of managing the explosives and lighting the fatal fuse, was found in the early hours of November 5 1605.
 He was captured, questioned and eventually tortured to extract a confession.
 The other plotters were summarily rounded up, killed or arrested and later hung, drawn and quartered.

 Marking the day

 The year after the failed plot, Londoners were encouraged to light bonfires to commemorate King James’ survival.
-This tradition continues each year with Guy Fawkes – Britain’s most famous terrorist – annually punished through effigies (“Guys”) that are burnt on the top of bonfires.
+This tradition continues each year with Guy Fawkes Night– Britain’s most famous terrorist – annually punished through effigies (“Guys”) that are burnt on the top of bonfires.

 The noise and spectacle of bonfire (or fireworks) night serves as a regular reminder of what might have been had the terrorist attack succeeded.
 Therefore the event is, in part, about religious terrorism and the actions of a terrorist group.

 But the fires actually represent the blaze that never was.
 Similarly, the fireworks and their associated bangs represent the gunpowder that did not explode.
 Furthermore, the “Guys” only exist because Guy Fawkes became notorious once he was caught.
 Consequently, the events are less about remembering terrorism and more about celebrating successful counter-terrorism.

 The nature of contemporary counter-terrorism means that successful operations are rarely known, let alone celebrated.
 There have reportedly been 12 terror plots thwarted in the UK in the past three years but the details of these operations often remain secret within the security services.